MLS East Santa Cruz, Real Estate in Santa Cruz, CA

 Because of its size, it’s difficult to summarize the Eastside “lifestyle.”
 Over the years, it has inherited a reputation as a grittier, more working-class alternative to the Westside, though in parts it’s as high-end as its glitzier next-door neighbor.
 The Eastside is where you’ll find the DeLaveaga Golf Club and the Banana Belt, the sunniest district in Santa Cruz.
 It includes an esoteric commercial district on Soquel Avenue and another in nearby Pleasure Point, the legendary surf spot that spawned industry pioneer, Jack O’Neill.

-The Eastside’s real estate market features diversity of architecture, lifestyle and price.
+The Eastside’s real estate market features a diversity of architecture, lifestyle, and prices.
 It has room for everything from entry-level apartments to multi-million-dollar oceanfront residences.
-But this is no Malibu; even the Eastside’s beachfront neighborhoods of Seabright, Twin Lakes and Sunny Cove have ample apartments, condos and modest single-family buildings mixed in among their more spectacular homes.
+But this is no Malibu; even the Eastside’s beachfront neighborhoods of Seabright, Twin Lakes, and Sunny Cove have ample apartments, condos, and modest single-family buildings mixed in among their more spectacular homes.
 And the Eastside is more than “merely” a beach community.
 Whatever your fancy, you will likely find it in East Santa Cruz.

 Embedded in Santa Cruz culture is a friendly rivalry between East and West, borne of a decades-old dispute between surfers over which surf spot was superior, Pleasure Point (Eastside) or Steamer Lane (Westside).
-Whichever side you choose, at the root of the rivalry is an undeniable truth: that Santa Cruz offers potential residents distinct options of lifestyle, character, geography and price point.
-The Eastside (or East Santa Cruz), with its beaches, hills, urban, suburban and rural neighborhoods, its funky commercial districts and its undeniable natural beauty, is an option that remains popular with all types of homebuyers.
+Whichever side you choose, at the root of the rivalry is an undeniable truth: that Santa Cruz offers potential residents distinct options of lifestyle, character, geography, and price point.
+The Eastside (or East Santa Cruz), with its beaches, hills, urban, suburban, and rural neighborhoods, funky commercial districts, and undeniable natural beauty, is an option that remains popular with all types of homebuyers.